MicrosoftDocs/well-architected/well-architected/resiliency/data-management.md

 Azure services support geographically distributed data, such as Azure SQL Database and SQL Server on virtual machines.

 > [!NOTE]
 > For many situations, you should consider using [availability zones](/azure/reliability/availability-zones-overview) to replicate your data between multiple physical locations.
-Many of Azure's storage and data services support *zone redundant deployments*.
+Many of Azure's storage and data services support *zone-redundant deployments*.
 In a zone-redundant deployment, Microsoft manages synchronous data replication across availability zones, automatically distributes traffic between the availability zones, and handles failover if an availability zone has an outage.

 ### SQL Database